chrb22/sendvaredit/README.md

 # SendVarEdit
 A SourceMod extension that allows you to manipulate the sent values of networkable entity properties for individual clients even while `sv_parallel_sendsnapshot` is enabled.
 The extension works by detouring `SendTable_WritePropList` where packed entity data is normally selectively copied to the client's buffer.
 Here it can write custom values into the buffer or prevent props from getting copied.
-Do not use it together with the ConVars `g_CV_DTWatchEnt` or `g_CV_DTWatchClass`.
+Incompatible with the debug ConVars `dtwatchent` and `dtwatchclass`.

 ## Installing
 Extract/copy the files into the game folder.